 Disclaimer: The below is solely intended for informational purposes and in no way constitutes legal advice or specific recommendations.

 If you’re using an online dating app, it’s likely that the people you’re arranging dates with are complete strangers to you.
-The “blind date” scenario can be exciting and there’s a good chance you’re going to have a blast.
-But first date horror stories do happen, and it’s important to put your personal safety first when putting yourself out there.
+The “blind date” scenario can be exciting and there’s a chance that you’ll have a blast, but first date horror stories do happen: Just ask residents of Denver, Colorado.

 Use a Different Email